peekpi/RainbowWars-Vue/README.md

-# rainbow-bridge-wars frontend
+# RainbowWars VUE Frontend

 ## Description
 This is frontend in VUE for RawinbowWars.
 The RainbowWars project consists of three parts:
-- ethereum contract
+- ethereum solidity contract
-- near contract
+- near assembly contract
-- frontend
+- vue frontend

 ## Modify the Network Config
 ### ethereum network config